gambitph/WP-OTF-Regenerate-Thumbnails/README.md

 #### Regenerates thumbnails on the fly for WordPress.

-This plugin behaves similarly to [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) exept that images are resized automatically / on the fly, when they are used.
+This plugin behaves similarly to [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) except that images are resized automatically / on the fly, when they are used.
 Once created, they won't be processed again.

 Your thumbnails will now resize when:
 * Image Sizes in **Settings > Media** is modified,